IBM-Cloud/secure-file-storage/README.md

 1. Create a **standard** Kubernetes cluster

-1. Create a registry namespace
+1. Create a Kubernetes registry namespace

 1. Optionally create a specific resource group for this project